Venerons/CassiaJS/README.md

 _Copyright (c) 2012 Daniele Veneroni.
 Released under MIT License._

-CassiaJS is a JavaScript library to encrypt/decrypt text with various cryptopraphic algoritms.
+CassiaJS is a JavaScript library to encrypt/decrypt text with various cryptographic algoritms.

 To import the library, use this code between the head tags on your page: